Darren Millar

-Darren David Millar (born 27 July 1976) is a Welsh politician who has served as the leader of the Welsh Conservatives and Leader of the Opposition in Wales since December 2024, and Member of the Senedd (MS) for Clwyd West since 2007.
+Darren David Millar (born 27 July 1976) is a Welsh politician who has served as the leader of the Welsh Conservatives since 2024.
+He was elected Member of the Senedd (MS) for Clwyd West in 2007 and since May 2026 has represented Clwyd.
+Millar was also the Leader of the Opposition in Wales from December 2024 to January 2026.

 Background

 Millar was born and grew up in Towyn.

 Early career and qualifications

 Before being elected to the Senedd, Millar worked as a manager for an international charity supporting persecuted Christians around the world.
 He has also been an accountant working in the construction, care home and telecommunications industries.

 Millar holds several professional qualifications: he is a Chartered Manager, a Fellow of the Chartered Management Institute (CMI), a Fellow of the Institute of Leadership and Management (ILM), and a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA).

 Religious ministry

 Millar was commissioned as a Minister by the Assemblies of God in Great Britain in May 2015.
-He currently serves as chief executive of a Christian organisation alongside his political career, and has a management role with the Pocket Testament League UK, where he works for an average of seven hours a week.
-The organisation describes itself as "a group of Christians who have committed to reading the Word of God, carrying the Word with them wherever they go, and sharing the Word with others."
-In August 2025, Millar said in an interview with the BBC that he intended to step back from the organisation 'by the end of this month'.
+He formerly was chief executive of UK charity, The Pocket Testament League, which describes itself as "a group of Christians who have committed to reading the Word of God, carrying the Word with them wherever they go, and sharing the Word with others."
+He stepped down from the role at the end of August 2025.

 Millar is also involved with the Evan Roberts Institute, a registered charity named after the Welsh revivalist, which was formed in 2013 to safeguard sites of religious and spiritual significance in Wales.
 The institute lists its charitable objective as "advancing the Christian religion in Wales… through the preservation of sites of religious significance".